Khaled-Amr-1/HTI-Computer-Graphics/README.md

 This repo contains my Asignments in my Computer Graphics course in The Higher Technological Institute all written in Java

-- assigment 1
+- assignment 1
    - Includes a GPA Calculator for the first Semester
-- assigment 2
+- assignment 2
    - a Simple Calculator
-- assigment 3
+- assignment 3
    - a program to calculate the factorial of any number